WorldWindLabs/Quake-Hunter/README.md

   * The app should automatically generate a visualization of earthquake event hypocenters.
   * The reset button reverts the earthquakes displayed to the initial query.
   * Browse through the statistics of your query in the right hand side information and graphs panel.
 Magnitude and depth histograms, as well an earthquake activity time series graphs are all automatically generated from your query.
-  * You can download these graphs by clicking the camera button in the upper right hand corner of the graph plot area.
+  * You can download these graphs by clicking the camera icon in the upper right hand corner of the graph plot area.

 ###Visualization of subsurface features:
 Try a geographically constrained query along a subduction zone or fault line (These are represented by the brown lines).